pbassham/philbassham.com/README.md

   project_num: 1,
 }
 ```
-### Make a Category Page
+### To Make a Category Page
-1. Create a new issue in the project and title it the category name (eg. Posts)
+1. Create a new issue in the project and title it the category name (e.g. Posts)
 2. Set a subtitle that will show up on the category page as a description.